Archive for the ‘pickling’ Category

 I never learned how to play bridge, but I’m sure my Dad would be proud that I remembered this treat.

-I don’t have the patience to boil Mason jars and lids and all that crap.
-But I love me my pickles, especially when this year’s garden is cranking out cucumbers in record numbers!
+I don’t have the patience to boil Mason jars and lids and all that.
+But I love me my pickles, especially when this year’s garden cranked out cucumbers in record numbers!

 This is such an easy way to make great pickles, it’s almost unbelievable…and no water is needed!
 The salt extracts just enough moisture, like when curing meat, to make it work.
 This method works great if you want fresh pickles to eat immediately, but if you want to keep them for longer periods of time, you’ll have to go back to the old tried-and-true methods.